AI-Resume-Builder/AI-Resume-Builder.github.io/README.md

     </a>
 </p>

-Welcome to the official website of **AI Resume Writer** - where AI meets your career journey to help you craft the perfect resume.
+Welcome to the official website of **AI Resume Writer**: Let AI Write your resume

 ---